 Raised by American parents in Spain, Amy Douglas White always felt a little caught between worlds.
-“I felt like I never really belonged in the States or in Spain,” says the keyboardist and singer, who’s performed with artists as varied as M83, West Indian Girl, and indie electronic duo Linus and Amy, and currently goes by Douglas.
+“I felt like I never really belonged in the States or in Spain,” says the keyboardist and singer, who’s performed with artists as varied as M83, West Indian Girl, The Controversy and indie electronic duo Linus and Amy, and currently goes by Douglas.
 “But also very open to both cultures.”

 Music was the unifying thread, the universal language that everyone could speak amidst this bicultural upbringing.
 Her father loved to bang out oldies on a family piano; her brother studied guitar and exposed her to jazz at a young age.
 Douglas took piano and voice lessons and fell in love with musical theater, landing lead parts in high school plays.
 She performed in all sorts of talent shows.
 “The family was very musically oriented,” she recalls.